rctay/fossasia-2014/patchy.md

 ```

 <div class="notes">
-Let's say we have 2 patches, a preparatory patch, and a
+Let's say we have 2 patches, a preparatory patch, and the actual patch.
 </div>

 ##